 Located on the pristine beaches of Seminyak, close to PTT’s well known Potato Head Beach Resort, the hotel is rich in angles for editorial features.
 The ethical provenance of the project has been carefully considered from the staffing to the design.

 Every aspect of the boutique hotel has been carefully considered for its local impact and community benefits.
 Bali is known as “The Island of the Gods,” and each of the Gods must be given due attention through regular ceremonies, prayers and daily rituals from Katamama’s priest, who wakes early, and together with his daughter makes beautiful and fragrant offerings to place at each of the hotel’s three temples.

-Launched in April 2016, the hotel places handmade fabrics, woodwork, ceramics and other traditional craft works against a simple modern setting to give guests total understated luxury.
+The hotel places handmade fabrics, woodwork, ceramics and other traditional craft works against a simple modern setting to give guests total understated luxury.
 Katamama also works closely with like-minded establishments to offer the local community a creative cultural hub and providing guests a one of a kind experience through daily programmes of gastronomy, music, art, fashion and culture.